San Francisco & Bay Area Uber & Lyft Accident Lawyers

 - The wrongful death of a family member.

 Our top-rated Bay Area accident lawyers have extensive experience handling personal injury claims involving ridesharing vehicles, including Uber and Lyft.
-The San Francicso Uber accident lawyers at Wakeford Gelini are ready to help.
+The San Francisco Uber accident lawyers at Wakeford Gelini are ready to help.

 To get a free, fully confidential review of your ridesharing accident claim, contact our legal team by calling (415) 578-3510 or reaching us to us through our website.
-With an office in Corte Madera, we represent car accident victims throughout Marin County, including in Belvedere, San Anselmo, San, Rafael, Sausalito, and Tiburon.
+With our office in San Francisco, we represent car accident victims throughout Northern California including San Francisco, Alameda, Marin, San Mateo, Contra Costa, Solano, Napa and Sonoma counties.